Interstate 49: Texas

+North of Texarkana, I-49 is planned to have an interchange with US 71 and US 59 and cross into Texas for about 5 mi, then turn northwest and use a new bridge across the Red River to re-enter Arkansas.
+The construction of the highway in Texas is not set.
+A north western loop from north of the I-30/I-369/US 59 interchange to planned I-49, between US 71 and the Arkansas state line, is planned according to the 2001 EIS.

 Central Arkansas segment

 The 180 mi section between Texarkana and Fort Smith remains largely incomplete.
 Right-of-way has been acquired and engineering has been completed, but construction is contingent upon allocating funding to the corridor.
 After applying for and receiving assistance from the 2012 TIGER grant program, ArDOT began construction on the new path for I-49 towards US 71 south of Fort Smith, bypassing Van Buren and Fort Smith.
 Work is now complete between US 71 and AR 22 near Fort Chaffee as the first and southernmost phase of the extension of I-49 bypassing I-540.
 The project is explicitly mentioned as an effort to complete I-49 in the TIGER grant application.
-Colloquially referred to as "Chaffee Crossing", this first phase was completed on July 15, 2015, at the AR 549 and AR 22 Interchange.
-I-49 is planned to follow the general route of US 71 through the state between I-30 and I-40.
-I-49 between AR 22 and I-40 is in development.
-Construction is scheduled to begin in 2024.
+Colloquially referred to as "Chaffee Crossing", this first phase was completed on July 15, 2015, at the AR 549 and AR 22 Interchange A groundbreaking on the segment to I-40 occurred on October 13, 2022; this segment was estimated to cost $800 million, almost half of which is going to the bridge over the Arkansas River.
+Since then, the cost has increased to $1 billion.
+Construction on this project was to start in early 2024 and last five to six years.
+However, it has since been delayed to Summer 2025 as the project is not expected to be let until late-2024 or early-2025.
+Completion will be in 2035.
+South of this segment, I-49 is planned to follow the general route of US 71 through the state between I-30 and I-40.